microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/F.A.Q.md

 - [What if embedded reports dont show up in web app](#what-if-embedded-reports-dont-show-up-in-web-app)
 - [What if script throws BadRequestMultiClassClassificationTrainingValidationFailed error](#what-if-script-throws-badrequestmulticlassclassificationtrainingvalidationfailed-error)

+## How to run the script locally on powershell?

+- Open your local powershell in admin mode.
+- Execute "Set-Executionpolicy unrestricted" command.
+- Save and execute the installation script from [here](https://github.com/microsoft/Azure-Analytics-and-AI-Engagement/blob/main/Manufacturing/automation/installer.ps1) by executing "./installer.ps1" on your powershell from the location that you saved the above file at.
+- Execute the task 4 of setup instructions on your local powershell.

 ## What if any resource shows failure during ARM deployment?